15 December 2022 We're republishing this just for fun, with a few updates, and would welcome any further suggestions via our Members' forum.

 Barbadillo claim to have the oldest soleras, with those that supply the wines they call their Reliquias having been started in the early 19th century.
 Valdespino has a range based on their solera begun in 1842, and El Maestro Sierra still sell an Amontillado Viejo 1830.
 But these dates nowadays relate to a tiny fraction of the wine in that solera.
 As for vintage-dated sherries, wines that are 100% from a given year, Williams & Humbert are famous for the depth of their collection but in this context 1924 is considered old.

-Ben Campbell-Johnston, a relative of the Symingtons, organises an annual tasting of fortified wines in London every year known as the BFT.
-Tierras de Molina showed some centenarian Málaga one year, and he knows of a similar stash of venerable Marsala in the cellars of Curatolo in western Sicily.
+Nowadays there's an annual tasting of fortified wines in London every year known as the BFT (Big Fortified Tasting).
+Tierras de Molina showed some centenarian Málaga one year, and apparently there's a similar stash of venerable Marsala in the cellars of Curatolo in western Sicily.

 There are also various caches of ancient wines, mostly not just strong but also sweet, in the old Soviet Union territory, presumably a hangover from iron state control and the desire to keep the best for an elite.
 The Massandra collection of stickies goes back into the 19th century and was amassed on the Crimea, holiday country for the old Tsarist regime.
 It has been sold by Sotheby's in its time and is still available.
 In 2009 I tasted widely from what was billed as the biggest collection of Soviet wines near Krasnodar but it went back only as far as the 1960s, whereas there's a collection of wine stored in 75 km of tunnels in Moldova that includes, they say, Hermann Goering's personal cellar, although it is mainly early 20th century.